 - In the left-side navigation pane, click NAT Gateway.

-If you have already created an elastic IP address (EIP), skip this step.
+If you already have an EIP, skip this step.

 - Associate the EIP with the created NAT gateway.